Speech Synthesis From Continuous Features Using Per-Token Latent Diffusion: Discussion

 \section{Discussion}

-Compressing complex signals such as audio and images often introduces a tradeoff between \textit{perception} and \textit{generation}.
-For tasks involving perception or understanding, compression can lead to information loss, resulting in degraded performance.
-However, for generation, compression has proven to be highly effective, as the generative model has to learn a lower-dimensional distribution.
-Multimodal models typically aspire to work with symmetric representations, in which the input and output representations are identical, as commonly done in language models.
-Developing generative methods that can operate upon less-compressed representations would alleviate the perception-generation models, and improve multimodal models that operate on symmetric representations.
-While RVQ is a powerful compression mechanism, capable of providing high-fidelity representations, it may lead to noise quantization.
-Working with continuous representations can be more robust to noise, as continuous models scale the noise according to its magnitude.
+Compressing complex signals like audio and images involves a tradeoff between \textit{perception} and \textit{generation}.
+While compression can degrade perception by losing information, it benefits generation by simplifying the learned distribution.
+Developing generative methods for less-compressed representations could help mitigate this tradeoff.
+Though RVQ enables high-fidelity compression, it may quantize noise.
+Using continuous representations can be more robust to noise, as continuous models scale the noise according to its magnitude.

+\newpara{Future work.} Our approach could be extended by developing multimodal models capable of both perception and generation.
+Additionally, exploring generation stopping conditions that do not rely on discrete representations would be valuable.
+Adaptive inference strategies, such as adjusting the number of diffusion steps per token (e.g., using more steps for early tokens), could improve efficiency.
+Finally, developing quality metrics for the diffusion process could enable the use of decoding algorithms like beam search during inference.

-\paragraph{Limitations} The diffusion head inference process is slower than the RVQ prediction heads, as it requires an iterative process for the token sampling.
+\newpara{Limitations} The diffusion head inference process is slower than the RVQ prediction heads, as it requires an iterative process for the token sampling.
 Moreover, it does not allow to measure likelihood or confidence, which can be useful for decoding algorithms such as beam search or confidence based unmasking.
-Optimal balancing of the discrete and continuous losses in the continuous T2A model is not easy to obtain.
+Optimal balancing of the discrete and continuous losses in \method is not easy to obtain.
 During training, the gradients of the discrete semantic loss increase, while the gradients of the continuous diffusion loss decrease.

-\paragraph{Future work} Follow-up works can extend our work and develop multimodal models that operate on symmetric representations, and are capable of perception and generation.
-They can also derive a generation stopping condition that does not rely on any discrete representation.
-Additionally, future works can implement diverse inference strategies that adapt the number of diffusion steps per token (e.g. more diffusion steps in the first tokens), or develop a quality metric for a diffusion process, to allow decoding algorithms such as beam-search to be used during inference.